Logan-Lin/Homelab-deploy/readme.md

 There are two ways to build the proxy network:

 1. All services communicate through the `proxy` network.
 This requires setup of this network with cli: `docker network create proxy --driver bridge`.
-2. Each web service gets its dedicated IP address through the `br0` network through the `macvlan` driver, which is currently what I am using.
+2. Each web service gets its dedicated IP address through the `br0` network through the `macvlan` driver.

+I am using a mix of both.
+You can actually attach a container to both types of networks at the same time.

 # Sevice stacks